knetikmedia/knetikcloud-csharp-net20-client/docs/CategoriesApi.md

 <a name="createcategorytemplate"></a>
 # **CreateCategoryTemplate**
-> ModelTemplateResource CreateCategoryTemplate (ModelTemplateResource template)
+> TemplateResource CreateCategoryTemplate (TemplateResource template)

 Create a category template